thedillonb/http-shutdown/readme.md

   res.end('Good job!');
 });

-// Wrap the server object with additional functionality server = require('http-shutdown')(server);
+// Wrap the server object with additional functionality.
+// This should be done immediately after server construction, or before you start listening.
+// Additional functionailiy needs to be added for http server events to properly shutdown. server = require('http-shutdown')(server);

+// Listen on a port and start taking requests. server.listen(3000);

-// Sometime later, shutdown the server. server.shutdown(function() {
+// Sometime later... shutdown the server. server.shutdown(function() {
   console.log('Everything is cleanly shutdown.');
 });